Intellihackz/inject/TUTORIAL.md

 ```

 The most important part here is the address conversion.
 Ethereum addresses (like `0x1234...`) need to be converted to Injective's format (like `inj1234...`) - that's what `getInjectiveAddress()` does for us.

+For example, the Ethereum address `0xbcef77fa01d59138a494ff468ba9f6a8b2ee12f4` converts to the Injective address `inj1hnhh07sp6kgn3fy5largh20k4zewuyh5qsca2p`.
+They represent the same wallet, just in different formats for their respective blockchains.

 ### Creating the UI